Deltachaos/wowaudit-auto-sims/README.md

 Once configured, GitHub Actions will run the script automatically on every push to `main` and at the scheduled time (`17:45 UTC` daily).

+## FAQ

+### Why do I get an HTTP 406 error when uploading wishlists to WoW Audit?

+This error occurs when the wishlist generated from the simulation does not match the settings configured in WoW Audit.
+WoW Audit has specific rules that determine which simulations are considered valid.
+If your simulation settings (e.g., fight duration, fight style, number of bosses, upgrade levels) differ from those allowed by WoW Audit, the upload will be rejected with an HTTP 406 error.

+#### Solution:
+1. **Check WoW Audit Rules:** Log into WoW Audit and review the settings configured for wishlist uploads.
+2. **Match Simulation Settings:** Ensure that the settings used in your Raidbots Droptimizer simulations align with the ones configured in WoW Audit.
+3. **Modify Environment Variables:** Update the relevant `DROPTIMIZER_X_*` environment variables in your script configuration to match WoW Audit’s expected settings.
+4. **Re-run the Simulation:** After adjusting the settings, re-run the simulation and attempt the upload again.

+By ensuring consistency between your simulation settings and WoW Audit’s requirements, you should be able to successfully upload your wishlists without encountering an HTTP 406 error.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.